 In order to apply you must:

-- Be a Local Authority housing tenant for at least one year
+- Be a Local Authority housing tenant for at least 10 years

 - Not have purchased a house under a previous tenant purchase scheme